 NVIDIA and Booz Allen Hamilton Expand Partnership to Bring AI-Enabled Cybersecurity to Public and Private Sectors

 SANTA CLARA, Calif., Sept.
-20, 2022 (GLOBE NEWSWIRE) -- GTC—NVIDIA and Booz Allen Hamilton (NYSE: BAH) today announced an expanded collaboration to bring an AI-enabled, GPU-accelerated cybersecurity platform to customers in the public and private sectors.
+20, 2022 (GLOBE NEWSWIRE) -- GTC—NVIDIA and Booz Allen Hamilton BAH today announced an expanded collaboration to bring an AI-enabled, GPU-accelerated cybersecurity platform to customers in the public and private sectors.

 The platform enables next-generation incident response systems that help customers pinpoint cybersecurity threats.
 It is powered by NVIDIA GPUs and NVIDIA Morpheus, the only open-source, giant-scale, GPU-accelerated AI cybersecurity processing framework.